 Ask Danny Videos

-How to Test a Toilet for Leaks
+How to Test for Toilet Leaks

 Toilets can develop undetected leaks between the tank and bowl that can waste thousands of gallons of water if not repaired.
 If you notice your toilet refilling periodically when it hasn’t been flushed, it’s a sure sign your toilet has a leak.